-Our goal is to improve healthcare in Pacific Islands through the implementation of Tamanu, our free, open-source, patient-level electronic medical record (EMR) built for the uniquely remote settings across the region, with an offline-first, sync-enabled design across desktop and mobile.
-Beyond Essential Systems (BES) is well placed to achieve this goal, as we have in-depth, contextually appropriate experience in delivering successful, transformative digital projects in eight countries across the Pacific Region, with partners including the Australian Department of Foreign Affairs and Trade, the New Zealand Ministry of Foreign Affairs and Trade, WHO, UNFPA and the Bill and Melinda Gates Foundation.
+Our goal is to improve healthcare in Pacific Islands through the implementation of Tamanu, our free, open-source, patient-level electronic medical record (EMR) built for the uniquely remote settings across the region, with an offline-first, sync-enabled design across both desktop and mobile.
+Beyond Essential Systems (BES) is well placed to achieve this goal, as we have in-depth, contextually appropriate experience in delivering successful, transformative digital projects in ten countries across the Asia Pacific Region, with partners including the Australian Department of Foreign Affairs and Trade, the New Zealand Ministry of Foreign Affairs and Trade, WHO, UNFPA and the Bill and Melinda Gates Foundation.

 The Digital Square investment will contribute to the continued development of the Tamanu software, improving shelf readiness and reducing the cost of individual deployments.
 Optimisations will include development of quality assurance and testing frameworks, contribution to the OpenHIE Testing Framework, further documentation of our open-source code repository and further investment into aligning of Tamanu with the OpenHIE architecture.
 Ideally, this would include mentoring and non-financial support.